Circumcision Opponents Use the Legal System and Legislatures

 Only 3 in 1,000 men not circumcised at birth choose to have the procedure, experts say.

-Judge Rothe-Seeger, who will preside over the trial in Cass County District Court, seemed to agree in a pretrial decision.
+Judge Rothe-Seeger, who will preside over the trial in External link Cass County External link District Court, seemed to agree in a pretrial decision.
 She suggested that Josiah could sue his parents some day if he could show that they failed to act in his best interests.

-About 1.2 million newborns are circumcised in the United States every year, at a cost of $150 million to $270 million, the American Academy of Pediatrics says.
+About 1.2 million newborns are circumcised in the United States every year, at a cost of $150 million to $270 million, the External link American Academy of Pediatrics says.

 Circumcision for other than religious reasons is a relatively recent phenomenon in the United States.
 It began in the late 19th century and peaked in the 1960's at 90 percent of newborns.
 Circumcision rates vary widely.
 They are highest in the Midwest, about 80 percent, and lowest in the West, under 40 percent.